 The practice involves a combination of relaxing strokes, light kneading, and gentle squeezing.
 It uses the same strokes that generations of parents all over the world have practiced, yet it becomes a rhythmic dance that is uniquely personal between the parent and baby when experienced at home from day-to-day.Providing physical, emotional and mental health benefits, infant massage is a unique yet natural way to increase the bond between a parent and child.
 The Infant Massage WINC, World Institute for Nurturing Communication, course shares this special art form with instructors, parents, infants and caregivers all over the world--building from each culture’s customs of nurturing touch.

-The mission of IAIM® is to foster a collective renaissance of each people’s ancient tradition of infant massage throughout the World Community, allowing for all parents, caregivers and infants to feel loved, valued, and respected.
+The mission of Infant Massage WINC, d/b/a for IAIM, is to foster a collective renaissance of each people’s ancient tradition of infant massage throughout the World Community, allowing for all parents, caregivers and infants to feel loved, valued, and respected.
 The course includes strokes adapted from gentle Yoga movements, Swedish and East Indian massage and many other cultural practices.

 What is Infant Massage?

 Infant massage is a step beyond cuddling and may be a fun way to provide an emotional and physical link between parent and infant.
 It’s a way to communicate and convey affection and a sense of security.
 It can provide the infant relief from daily stress or discomfort from constipation, trapped gas or teething.
 Massaging babies for up to 15 minutes a day can help to increase circulation, promote relaxation, aid the digestive and respiratory systems, and relieve muscle tension.
 Infant massage is also a wonderful way for fathers, siblings, grandparents and other caregivers to be involved with the new baby in a loving way that they both can enjoy.